Licensing in general

 In principle, generation activity is subject to a generation licence (see question 3).
 In Turkey, generation activity is carried out by state-owned and private generation companies and organised industrial zone legal entities.
 EUAS, the state-owned generation company, is in the process of being privatised.
-EUAS’ market share was approximately 16 per cent as of the end of 2017.
-Generation companies are able to sell electricity or capacity to suppliers, eligible consumers and persons directly connected through a private direct line.
-They can also purchase electricity or capacity, in order to fill the gap between their actual production and their supply requirements, and EMRA will determine the upper limit that they can purchase.
+EUAS’ market share was approximately 17 per cent as of the end of 2017 per cent as per the January 2019.
+Generation companies are able to sell electricity or capacity to persons directly connected through a private direct line, suppliers and eligible consumers.
+They can also purchase electricity or capacity, in order to fill the gap between their actual production and their supply requirements; EMRA determines the upper limit that they can purchase.
 The upper limit will be a percentage of the total annual amount of generation stipulated in their generation licence.

 Notwithstanding the foregoing, the EML provides that some activities may be conducted as being exempt from the licence requirement (see question 3).

-Before applying for a generation licence, investors are expected to fulfil certain requirements stated in the preliminary licences such as obtaining the necessary decisions, permits and approvals (eg, environmental impact assessment decisions, technical interaction permit for wind energy applications, approval of zoning plans for preliminary projects) or completing certain transactions such as property acquisition or usufruct right establishment.
-Depending on the installed capacity and resource type of the generation facility concerned, preliminary licences can be given for a maximum of 36 months except for the occurrence of force majeure events.
-Such period may be extended by a decision of EMRA’s board within the scope of force majeure provisions.
-The extension for RERA licences which will result in the pre-licence period exceeding 36 months in total will be subject to the Ministry of Energy and Natural Resources’ (Ministry) approval in addition to EMRA’s decision.
+In order to obtain a preliminary licence, investors are required to apply with certain required documents.
+In case of preliminary licence applications for wind and solar power, a contest is held when multiple applicants apply to obtain a preliminary licence for the same region.
+(See question 3 for the cases where multiple applicants apply for a preliminary licence for generation activities based on wind or solar power.)
+Upon obtaining the preliminary licence, investors are expected to fulfil certain requirements stated in the licence such as obtaining the necessary decisions, permits and approvals (eg, environmental impact assessment decisions, technical interaction permit for wind energy applications, approval of zoning plans for preliminary projects) and in some cases completing certain transactions, such as property acquisition or establishing usufruct rights, before applying for a generation licence.
+Depending on the installed capacity and resource type of the generation facility concerned, preliminary licences can be for a maximum of 36 months, except for the occurrence of force majeure events.
+This period may be extended by a decision of EMRA’s board within the scope of force majeure provisions.
+The extension for RERA licences which will result in the pre-licence period exceeding 36 months in total will be subject to the Ministry of Energy and Natural Resources’ (the Ministry) approval in addition to EMRA’s decision.

 Both the EML and the EMLR restrict share transfers and acts and transactions which may result in share transfers and change in shareholding structure of the preliminary licensee for the duration of the preliminary licence, except in cases of inheritance and bankruptcy.
 Acting contrary to such restriction may result in the annulment of the preliminary licence.
-The EMLR excludes certain changes such as changes in the shareholding structures arising from transfer of publicly owned shares of publicly held companies or changes in the shareholding structure of such preliminary licensee’s foreign shareholder from the scope of such restriction.
-Such restriction is also not applicable to legal entities granted a preliminary licence for generation facilities anticipated to be established under international agreements.
+The EMLR excludes certain changes such as changes in the shareholding structures arising from transfer of publicly owned shares of publicly held companies or changes in the shareholding structure of the relevant preliminary licensee’s foreign shareholder, from the scope of such restriction.
+The direct and indirect share transfer restriction during the preliminary licence period does not apply to the preliminary licences granted for RERAs.
+Such a restriction is also not applicable to legal entities granted a preliminary licence for generation facilities anticipated to be established under international agreements.

-Turkey’s distribution network is divided into 21 distribution regions, 20 of which were owned by TEDAS and one by a private party, namely the Kayseri region.
-After the inclusion of TEDAS in the privatisation programme, a separate distribution company was established in each of the 20 distribution regions owned by TEDAS.
+Turkey’s distribution network is divided into 21 distribution regions, 20 of which were owned by TEDAŞ and one by a private party, namely the Kayseri region.
+After the inclusion of TEDAŞ in the privatisation programme, separate distribution companies were established in each of the 20 distribution regions owned by TEDAŞ.

 The privatisation process of all of the distribution companies has been completed.
 At the time of their privatisations, distribution companies were able to perform retail sales activities.
 However, distribution companies unbundled their distribution and retail activities into separate legal entities as of 1 January 2013.
-The retail companies established as a result of such unbundling are defined as ‘authorised suppliers’ as explained below under ‘Supply’.
+The retail companies established as a result of such unbundling are defined as ‘authorised suppliers’ (see ‘Supply’).

 The EML provides that a distribution company cannot engage in any activity other than distribution or be a direct shareholder of a legal entity engaged in any other market activity.
 However, the EMLR allows distribution companies to provide out-of-market activities which EMRA will consider to be of a nature that will increase efficiency in the electricity distribution activity.